lmorril/software_hw4/README.md

-# software_hw4
+# Software_hw4
-Assignment 4 in COMP 333 at Wesleyan University
+Assignment 4 in COMP 333 at Wesleyan University.

 # Noah - Deployment